Wondering how to write your first blog post?

 Good hooks are:

-- Usually empathetic (the writer seems to know exactly what I’m feeling)
+- often empathetic (the writer seems to know exactly what I’m feeling)

-There are many ways to write a blog post Introduction, but there’s one formula that works every time:
+There are many ways to write a blog post Introduction, but there’s a three-step formula that works every time:

 Here are some examples: